 Two pilot culls of badgers took place in 2013 & 2014 in Somerset and Gloucestershire.

-These culls are continuing and have now led to a roll-out to Dorset in 2015 and 2016.
+These culls are continuing and have now led to a roll-out to Dorset in 2015, 2016 and 2017 - you can read our latest news here.
 The pilot culls did not measure the impact on bovine TB.

 The Wildlife Trusts are firmly opposed to a cull.
 We believe there are alternative methods which should be used to tackle the bovine TB problem.
 You can read more about this below.
 No Wildlife Trust will allow culling on its land.

 What we think